 Visits including a planetarium show and an Ask the Astronomer session carry a charge of £144 for a group of up to 30 students (maximum capacity).
 If you wish to book only one of these elements, you can do so at a charge of £90 for a Planetarium show (for 30 students) and £90 for an Ask the Astronomer session (for 30 students).
 The minimum number of students required to book a home education visit is 10.
 The entire group (inclusive of all extra adults/siblings) must be at least 15.
-Please ask the bookings team for information on costs for groups smaller than 30 students.
+Our bookings team will be able to provide information on costs for groups smaller than 30 students.

-How much does a digital session cost?
+How much does a digital outreach session cost?